perriera/extras_arc/README.md

 	build/run-unittests-<your_project_name>

 ## Changelog.md
 When you go to make changes to your changelog.md you should maintain the version number of your project using 'include/version.hpp'.
-For example, in your version.hpp will look something similiar to the following but all referenced to NG_IMPLODER will be changed to <YOUR_PROJECT_NAME>
+For example, in your version.hpp will look something similiar to the following but all referenced to EXTRAS_ARC will be changed to <YOUR_PROJECT_NAME>

-	#ifndef _NG_IMPLODER_VERSION_HPP
+	#ifndef _EXTRAS_ARC_VERSION_HPP
-	#define _NG_IMPLODER_VERSION_HPP
+	#define _EXTRAS_ARC_VERSION_HPP

 	/**
 	 * @file version.hpp